romanhaa/Cerebro/README.md

   * How to interpret distances in t-SNE: <https://stats.stackexchange.com/questions/263539/clustering-on-the-output-of-t-sne>
 * [ ] Make generic function that can take any Seurat object and extract at least enough information for display in Cerebro.
   * Maybe adjustments to Cerebro is necessary (display message if data is not available).
+  * Define what data is available and what isn't if extracting from Seurat object.
+* [ ] Adjust default data that is loaded in the app.
+* [ ] Try highcharter for scatter plots.
+* [ ] Disable zoom in scatterD3.

 ## Changelog